 The Mergers are subject to closing conditions, including certain approvals of our and OCSI's respective stockholders that, if not satisfied, will prevent the Mergers from being completed.
 The closing condition that OCSI's stockholders adopt the Merger Agreement and approve the Mergers may not be waived under applicable law and must be satisfied for the Mergers to be completed.
-If OCSI stockholders do not adopt the Merger Agreement and approve the Mergers are not completed, the resulting failure of the Mergers could have a material adverse impact on our business and operations.
-In addition, the closing condition that our stockholders approve the issuance of shares of our common stock pursuant to the Merger Agreement may not be waived and must be satisfied for the Mergers are not completed.
-If our stockholders do not approve the issuance of shares of our common stock pursuant to the merger Agreement may not be waived and must be satisfied for the Mergers to be completed.
-If our stockholders do not approve the issuance of shares of our common stock pursuant to the merger Agreement and the Mergers are not completed, the resulting failure of the Mergers could have a material adverse impact on our business and operations.
-In addition to the required approve the issuance of shares of our common stock pursuant to the Merger Agreement and the Mergers are not completed, the resulting failure of the Mergers could have a material adverse impact on our business and operations.
+If OCSI stockholders do not adopt the Merger Agreement and approve the Mergers and the Mergers are not completed, the resulting failure of the Mergers could have a material adverse impact on our business and operations.
+In addition, the closing condition that our stockholders approve the issuance of shares of our common stock pursuant to the Merger Agreement may not be waived and must be satisfied for the Mergers to be completed.
+If our stockholders do not approve the issuance of shares of our common stock pursuant to the Merger Agreement and the Mergers are not completed, the resulting failure of the Mergers could have a material adverse impact on our business and operations.
 In addition to the required approvals of our and OCSI's stockholders, the Mergers are subject to a number of other conditions beyond our control that may prevent, delay or otherwise materially adversely affect completion of the Mergers.
 We cannot predict whether and when these other conditions will be satisfied.